chhotii-alex/prospective-randomizer/README.md

 </figure>

-The implication of this is that when using the Prospective Randomizer, it is more likely that a study will have a good outcome (in terms of having well-matched groups at baseline) if one can have subjects go though the protocol in parallel, a few at a time, and submit the baseline values for more than one subject before their group assignments; but one need not bend over backwards for this.
+The implication of this is that when using the Prospective Randomizer, it is more likely that a study will have a good outcome (in terms of having well-matched groups at baseline) if one can have subjects go through the protocol in parallel, a few at a time, and submit the baseline values for more than one subject before their group assignments; but one need not bend over backwards for this.
 The advantage of running many subjects in parallel over just a few is negligible.

 ### When using more than one variable, p-values are still better for Balanced than Alternating, but less so.